 10. Show lines around result

 When working with large files, having the option to select a search that displays the lines before, after, or around the result line can be useful.
 Using this grep’s option to do it:

-After reading this article, I hope you can know How to use the grep command in Linux.
+After reading this article, I hope you can use this command after I help you learn grep.
 If you are needed, please leave a comment below, I will try my best to help you.